 Bay windows increases the market value of any home as It provides large and almost panoramic views of the sorroundings and also gives your home a stylish look even from the exterior.

 Building a Bay Window

-Although building a bay window is a complicated home improvement, its not outright impossible to build one yourself thereby saving a considerable amount of money.
+Although building a bay window is a complicated home improvement, it's not outright impossible to build one yourself thereby saving a considerable amount of money.
 Installing a bay window requires at least 2 additional helpers and a thorough knowledge of power tools, woodworking, and framing.
-Then follow this processes carefully and you'll get your very own bay window with a professional look without damaging your home.
+Then follow this process carefully and you'll get your very own bay window with a professional look without damaging your home.

 Its quite essential to note however that bay windows are a little different to a standard window as they protrude out from the wall of the house.
 Because of this, for planning permission purposes, they're treated like an extension but if you're replacing an existing bay window then you DON'T need planning permission.

 Now getting down to building a bay window